About

 She was in residence at the Experimentalstudio des SWR Freiburg, at the electronic studio of the Akademie der Künste in Berlin (DE) and at IRCAM.
 In 2017, she was selected for the Artistic Research Residency at IRCAM with a project on voice and extended vocal techniques.
 Her electronic music was selected for SICMF (Seoul International Computer Music Festival), nycemf (New York City Electroacoustic Music Festival, 2013, 2015, 2019), and several editions of the ICMC (International Computer Music Conference) where she has been awarded “Best Paper” (2018) and “Best Piece – Regional, Europe” (2019).
 In 2018-19, she was Harvard Radcliffe Institute Fellow (US).

-She is resident at the French Academy – Villa Medici in Rome (2021-22).
+She was resident as a fellow at the Harvard Radcliffe Institute for Advanced Studies (2018-19) and at the French Academy in Rome – Villa Medici (2021-22).

 Her formal training as an opera singer influenced and formed her being a composer, as well as her attraction to the inner structure of sound, its way of resonating in space and oscillating within a timespan, its metamorphosis in color and ‘shape’.
 She is particularly interested in vocal music and technology, and the different possibilities of building acoustic and virtual spaces.
 Her deep artistic necessity is to create a musical space where music and sounds are perceived not only as an intellectual construct, but also as a physical sensation.